As winter nears on this earth

 My days were beckoning waves in the setting sun shining gold as the sea;

 Ghazal is pronounced gha-zel, with an Arabic gh غ .
 One meaning of the word ghazal is a graceful young doe, the origin of gazelle in English.
 Another is to flirt and flatter in spinning a tale, sometimes translated simply as conversation with a woman.
-Another meaning is the wail of a wounded deer, which ties in with the ghazal’s theme of love and loss, and its performance in song.
+Another meaning is the wail of a wounded deer, which ties in with the ghazal’s theme of love and loss.

 Ghazals are most often written in Urdu, Arabic and Persian.
 It’s the most popular Urdu form of poetry, and one of the most popular forms in South Asia and the Middle East.
 Because of its beauty, love for the ghazal has spread across the world.
 Goethe introduced the form to Germany in the 18th century and Spanish poet Federico Garcia Lorca experimented with the ghazal in his writing.
 The ghazal became known in the US when Agha Shahid Ali introduced it there in the 1960s.